 Buddybet is a unique betting site that allows you to bet against other people.
-I especially liked the social aspect of the platform.
 You can create your own bets, invite friends and follow people you like.
-It all makes for a fresh and exciting betting experience!
+However, they still have way fewer options than traditional social betting platforms such as Betfair.
+We highly suggest you pay them a visit since BuddyBet is still quite underdeveloped.

 - Bet against friends